UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 RCC->APB2ENR |= RCC_APB2ENR_USART1EN; // Enable USART1 clock

-• AHB stands for Advanced High Performance Bus, a high-speed bus designed for high-bandwidth components (CPU, DMA, Memory).
+• AHB stands for Advanced High Performance Bus, a high-speed bus for high-bandwidth components: CPU, DMA controllers, and flash memory.
+Also where GPIOs live, because they need fast response times.

 3. GPIO Mode Configuration